rsms/buzzing-on-spotify/README.md

 > **Be adviced:** this is a *hack*, not a polished product.
 It might not work at all.
 This has been tested and is running on Debian Linux.

-You will need the folling stuff:
+You will need the following stuff:

 - An API key (and secret) for the Google Buzz API.
 This will get you started: [http://code.google.com/apis/buzz/](http://code.google.com/apis/buzz/)